buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ##### Chapter 1

+So, after you've listened to lecture 0, read chapter 1 of *Buddhist Life* and then:

 {% include content_blurb.html category="articles" slug="craving-dukkha_analayo" %}
 (Which references [The Medical Analogy of the Four Noble Truths by Louis De La Vallée Poussin](https://drive.google.com/file/d/1KVcG7UgI_-HYMYh9XqV4lG-80aU30Xmm/view?usp=drivesdk){:target="_blank" ga-event-value="0.15"})
 - We notice here that the Four Noble Truths parallel a medical diagnosis.
 In this way, we can think of the Buddha as the great “Spiritual Doctor” and his Dhamma as “medicine” which cures our spiritual ills.

-(Remember at this point to go and listen to lecture number 1.)
+(Remembering at this point to go and listen to lecture number 1.)

 ##### Chapter 2